ayushkumar2601/plutopus/README.md

 ## What is PLUTO?

-PLUTO is an autonomous cyber defense agent that monitors live network traffic, scans websites in an isolated Playwright sandbox before you load them, and uses **Groq's Llama 3.3 70B** to classify threats in real time.
+PLUTO is an autonomous cyber defense agent that monitors live network traffic, scans websites in an isolated Playwright sandbox before you load them, and uses **Google Gemini AI** to classify threats in real time.

 PLUTO operates as a single intelligent agent that observes, reasons, decides, and acts autonomously to secure your digital environment.

 ### 🤖 Agent-First Architecture

-Every decision is made by **PLUTO** — an autonomous AI agent with a comprehensive governance layer that provides:
+Every decision is made by **PLUTO** — an autonomous AI agent that provides:

 - **Autonomous Decision Making** — PLUTO observes, reasons, decides, and acts independently
-- **Hard Guardrails** — AI cannot perform dangerous actions (blocking localhost, self-revoking permissions)
+- **Hard Guardrails** — AI cannot perform dangerous actions (blocking localhost, invalid IPs)
-- **Full Audit Trail** — Every AI tool call logged with Civic Audit IDs
+- **Full Audit Trail** — Every AI decision logged with complete reasoning
-- **Rate Limiting** — Max 5 `block_ip` calls per minute enforced by Civic MCP Hub
-- **Revocable Permissions** — AI access can be revoked/restored in real-time
-- **Explainable AI** — Every decision includes confidence scores and reasoning
+- **Explainable AI** — Every decision includes confidence scores and detailed reasoning

-Additionally, the platform integrates **Featherless AI** for lightweight, privacy-preserving inference on edge devices — ensuring threat detection works even offline or in air-gapped environments.
+- **Real-Time Response** — Sub-second threat analysis and action execution

 The system ships with a **Chrome extension** that intercepts every navigation, a **terminal CLI called PLUTO**, and a **live Command Center dashboard** — all talking to the same in-memory backend with zero database setup.